thestackcollective/curriculum-site/module4/pd/lessons/education_and_community.md

 In small groups, discuss the following:

-- What parts of Turing do you highlight when speaking about your experience?
+- What parts of TheStackCollective do you highlight when speaking about your experience?
 - Consider all the content and outside resources you found that helped you on your journey - which were the most useful?
 Blogs, videos, forums, workshops, or podcasts?
 - What kind of content would you create to empower other students and job seekers?